billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 come from documents beyond the IETF.

 # Terms and Definitions
+{::boilerplate bcp14-tagged}
 The following terms are defined in this document:

-Energy Efficiency
+Energy Efficiency:
-   The concept of energy efficiency refers to the ability to use available of energy to achieve a specific benefit in a resource conserved manner and at low cost.
+:   The concept of energy efficiency refers to the ability to use available of energy to achieve a specific benefit in a resource conserved manner and at low cost.
 The energy efficiency is ratio between the useful output and input of an energy conversion process of network devices.

-Energy Efficiency metrics
+Energy Efficiency metrics:
-   A set of metrics that are used for evaluation of energy consumption and network performance characterize the effectiveness of energy management strategy.
+:   A set of metrics that are used for evaluation of energy consumption and network performance characterize the effectiveness of energy management strategy.

-Energy Efficiency Ratio
+Energy Efficiency Ratio:
-The ratio of total throughput (system capacity) to the total power consumed (bits/Joule).
+:  The ratio of total throughput (system capacity) to the total power consumed (bits/Joule).
 It is the throughput forwarded by 1 watt and it is introduced in {{?I-D.cprjgf-bmwg-powerbench}}.
 A higher EER corresponds to a better the energy efficiency.

-Power Usage Effectiveness
+Power Usage Effectiveness:
-The metric used to measure data center energy efficiency.
+:  The metric used to measure data center energy efficiency.
 It is calculated by the ratio between the total energy consumed by the data center and the energy needed for IT equipment.

-Network level Energy Efficiency
+Network level Energy Efficiency:
-Network level metrics are used to evaluate the energy efficiency of an entire network or part of it.
+:  Network level metrics are used to evaluate the energy efficiency of an entire network or part of it.

-Device level Energy Efficiency
+Device level Energy Efficiency:
-Equipment/system level metrics are mostly used to compare Network equipment of the same functionality and place in a network.
+:  Equipment/system level metrics are mostly used to compare Network equipment of the same functionality and place in a network.
 They evaluate the overall energy efficiency performance at the equipment/system level

-Component Level Energy Efficiency
+Component Level Energy Efficiency:
-Component-level metrics can be used in the design, development and manufacture of energy efficient equipment.
+:  Component-level metrics can be used in the design, development and manufacture of energy efficient equipment.
 They regard equipment as an "open box" and evaluate the energy efficiency performance of its individual components.
 Measuring and understanding the energy efficiency or energy consumption of each component within the equipment helps to identify the “hot spots” and key components in a system with regard to energy saving.